-• Students combine academic study in PTA procedures, anatomy, kinesiology, & medical conditions with clinical education and practice.
+• Students combine academic study in PTA procedures, anatomy, kinesiology, and medical conditions with clinical education and practice.

 • Program graduates are prepared for successful employment in hospitals, rehabilitation centers, extended care facilities, schools, and out-patient clinics. • Graduates must take a national exam to qualify for licensure. • They work under the supervision of licensed Physical Therapists. • They treat patients suffering from physical disabilities due to disease, injury, or post-surgery with the purpose of improving their function, strength, and mobility.